-The EU legislation does not deals with switchability that is the scientific concept to address to support a substitution (vide infra) and the substitution policy is a national issue and not one regulated by the EU [5].
-In contrast, in the USA, the concept of individual bioequivalence (IBE) and its merits compared to ABE have been extensively investigated [9-11] [8] [9] [10].
+Formulation switchability to support a substitution of one product with another is a scientific principle not dealt with by EU guidelines (vide infra).
+Substitution policy is a national issue, not one regulated by the EU [6].
+In contrast, in USA, the concept of individual bioequivalence (IBE), and its merits compared to ABE, have been extensively investigated [10-12].
 It should be understood that the aim of ABE studies is solely to compare the population means between T and R products and thus to ensure that the mean (median) AUCs of the two formulations are sufficiently close to guarantee that their ratio is contained within the acceptable pre-defined regulatory limits.
-ABE is typically used in the pre-marketing. approval of new generic formulations.
+Average bioequivalence is typically used in the pre-marketing approval of new generic formulations.
 However, Levothyrox®NF is not a new generic formulation offered as a possible alternative to Levothyrox®OF for a new patient.
-It is a new formulation designed to replace Levothyrox®OF and the number of patients for which this change was imposed in France between March and June 2017 is estimated to be 2,188,432 [2].
-Hence, the key question that should have been addressed before the marketing of Levothyrox®NF is: can a patient already treated with Levothyrox®OF be safely and effectively switched from this no longer available formulation to the new one?
-A study demonstrating ABE does not answer this question i.e. the demonstration of ABE between Levothyrox®OF and Levothyrox®NF does not ensure their switchability.
+It is a new formulation designed to replace Levothyrox®OF and the number of patients for which this change was imposed in France between March and June 2017 is estimated to be 2,188,432 [3].
+Hence, the key question that should have been addressed before the marketing of Levothyrox®NF is: can a patient already treated with Levothyrox®OF be safely and effectively switched from this no longer available formulation to the new formulation?
+A study demonstrating ABE does not answer this question, i.e. the demonstration of ABE between Levothyrox®OF and Levothyrox®NF does not ensure their switchability.